Join our enthusiastic followers on Facebook: Angelica Mill, or use the form below.

 PURCHASE OUR TARTARY BUCKWHEAT FLOUR AND BRAN?

 PLEASE NOTE: DUE TO AN UNPRECEDENTED NUMBER OF INQUIRIES, WE MAY TAKE A WEEK TO RESPOND, AND MAY TAKE EVEN LONGER TO FILL ORDERS.
-IN ORDER TO MINIMIZE DELAYS, WE’LL TEMPORARILY STOP MILLING AND SELLING OUR DARK FLOUR.
 THANKS FOR YOUR INTEREST AND YOUR PATIENCE.

-We package our Tartary buckwheat flour—dark or pale—in 36 OZ bags, for which we charge $12.00.
-(Note: dark flour is temporarily not available. ) We package bran in 32 OZ bags priced at $9.00.
-See “How We Mill Tartary Buckwheat” on our home page for details about these different products.
+We package our Tartary buckwheat pale flour in 36 OZ bags, for which we charge $13.00.
+We package bran in 32 OZ bags priced at $9.00.
+Previously, we have also milled dark flour, but we are not currently doing so.
+See “How We Mill Tartary Buckwheat” on our home page for details about these products.
 We accept orders of two, three, or four bags.
 We only sell within the United States, and ship by USPS Priority mail at a flat rate of $15.50.
 You can order on the form below, and we will send you payment options.

 Thanks so much for your interest.
 Stay well.